 The housing market is constantly changing from one month to the next.
-Throw a global pandemic into the mix, and it can feel more uncertain than ever.
+Throw a global pandemic and stamp duty changes into the mix, and it can feel more uncertain than ever.

 So, is now a good time to buy a house?